Here’s a question we see a lot in our Fiddle Leaf Fig Resource Facebook group: “Why is my fiddle leaf fig growing leaves at the bottom of the trunk?”

 Your fiddle leaf fig is stressed

-Sometimes, this growth at the bottom can be a sign that your tree is experiencing health problems or another threat.
+Sometimes, fiddle leaf fig growing leaves at the bottom can be a sign that your tree is experiencing health problems or another threat.

 New leaves at the base of a tree are called suckers and they can appear when a tree—your fiddle leaf fig included—is stressed.